Working with industry

 Auckland Clinical Studies Ltd.

 This company provides Phase I and II clinical research to local and international pharmaceutical and biotechnology companies.
-In 2019 Maurice Wilkins Centre investigators Professor Rod Dunbar, Dr Anna Brooks and Dr Vaughan Feisst continued to work with Auckland Clinical Studies, providing analytical services such as immune monitoring to support ongoing clinical trials sponsored by a major pharmaceutical company.
+In 2020 and 2021, Maurice Wilkins Centre investigator Professor Rod Dunbar continued to collaborate with Auckland Clinical Studies, providing analytical services such as immune monitoring to support ongoing clinical trials sponsored by a major pharmaceutical company.

 Avalia Immunotherapies Ltd.